Tech-Work-events/techwork-2026/docs/README.md

-# Cloud Nord Firebase Infrastructure - Documentation
+# Techwork Firebase Infrastructure - Documentation

-Welcome to the Cloud Nord Firebase infrastructure documentation.
-This guide covers everything you need to deploy and manage the Cloud Nord website infrastructure using modern Infrastructure as Code practices.
+Welcome to the Techwork Firebase infrastructure documentation.
+This guide covers everything you need to deploy and manage the Techwork website infrastructure using modern Infrastructure as Code practices.

 ## 🚀 Quick Start